TTC's 11 Guiding Practices

 Now do something with all of this insight, wisdom, inspiration, and clarity!
 Commit to making a change, sharing it with others, and following through.
 Whether it’s something small or something grand and sweeping, use the inspiration and insight discovered during your travels to create a positive impact on your life, and the world around you.

-Travel like a HERO; Be Humble, be Engaged, be Awake, be Resilient, be Thankful for to the opportunity to travel.
-Having Heart is to care about yourself, others, and your destination.
+Travel with Heart; Be Humble, be Engaged, be Awake, be Resilient, be Thankful for to the opportunity to travel.
+Having Heart is to care about yourself, others, and the destination.
 It’s being vulnerable and real in order to connect, and being humble enough to be a steward of the places you have the privilege to go.
 Keep your sense of humor.
 Laugh every day.
 Be mindful without taking yourself too seriously.
 Engage your surroundings to be an active participant, not just a passive observer or consumer.
 Steady your resolve to willingly take on challenges, push your boundaries, go outside of your comfort zone, and truly explore.
 Open yourself to be free of expectation, entitlement, and judgment, accepting the experience for what it is, what it has to teach, and accepting yourself for who you are.
 And lastly, practice empathy, bravery, and gratitude.

 Embrace Ritual & Ceremony

 Integrate both ritual and ceremony into your travels.
 For example, take time every morning for meditation; when you arrive in a new destination, do something special to honor your arrival … and do the same upon departing, thanking the people and place for the gifts it has bestowed.